General sites to start a search

 (includes dictionaries and encyclopedias)

 http://www.infoplease.com This is a great place to search for information.
 It covers information from almanacs (biography, sports, U.S. history & government, world, arts & entertainment, business & finance, society & culture, health & science, weather & climate), a homework center, and Fact Monster (includes information on various subjects – science, math, world & news, sports, people, etc).
-Fact Monster is geared toward kids and is kid friendly.
-This is a great equivalent for the World Almanac.
 Author/Publisher: Family Education Network.

-Start Spot http://www.startspot.com/network/ This is the web site of StartSpot Mediaworks, Inc. I have yet to find a comparable web site that includes so much great information and links to other credible resources.
-This amazing resource includes the following subcategories, each of which has an extraordinary amount of information and links to other resources:
+Start Spot http://www.startspot.com/network/ This is the web site of StartSpot Mediaworks, Inc. It is a great web site that includes so much information and links to other credible resources.

 City of San Diego Public Library Web Site http://www.sannet.gov/public-library/ - This site offers links to the City of San Diego Public Library's OPAC, online databases, and much more.
 If a resource is not available at our school, you can check the public library’s website to see if they have the print materials you want and they can reserve them for you.
-One thing to remember is that some you may not have access to the City of San Diego Public Library resources (it depends where you live).
-If you do not have a City of San Diego Public Library Card, scroll down this section to San Diego County Library and access those resources.
 Author/Publisher: San Diego Public Library.

 Library of Congress http://www.loc.gov/ If it has ever been written, this web site has either got it or got a record of it.
 Check out this site to find out about the Legislature, Copyright, Americana, Exhibitions, their collections and services, and to visit the LOC.
 Author/Publisher: Library of Congress.

 Refdesk http://www.refdesk.com Refdesk is a nonprofit web site of Refdesk.com that is focused upon “indexing quality Internet sites and assisting visitors in navigating these sites.”
-This site links you to news headlines, a reference site of the day, facts of the day, online reference sources (just about every one you would ever need), help & advice, homework help, and much more.
-I have never seen anything quite so complete.
+This site links you to news headlines, a reference site of the day, facts of the day, online reference sources, help & advice, homework help, and much more.
 Author/Publisher: Refdesk.com

 Research on Specific Subjects